 Refusing to stop and rest for even a short moment during lengthy trips can often lead to disastrous consequences, with the driver suffering from microsleeps.
 Microsleeps have proven time and time again to be deadly and can be avoided with just a short break.
 Better to arrive 20 minutes later than not arrive at all.

-There comes times when Sydney cops some really incredible weather, and let’s be honest, at the best of times our peak hour traffic is nothing to write home about.
+There come times when Sydney cops some really incredible weather, and let’s be honest, at the best of times our peak hour traffic is nothing to write home about.

 Sydney’s weather throws in some dangerous variables which can create hazardous conditions to drive in.
 It’s always the smarter idea to slow down in bad weather, take your time, and if possible, avoid any driving until the weather slows down.
 When it rains in Sydney, Southside Towing’s tow trucks and tilt trays suddenly become VERY busy.

 When it comes to Sydney roads and avoiding accidents and having to actually contact a tow truck service, nothing beats common sense.
 Use your better judgement, stay safe, take the necessary precautions and enjoy our beautiful city!